 The information age has made it trivial for anyone to create and then share vast amounts of digital data.
 This includes unstructured collections made of data such as images, video, and audio to collections of born digital content made up of data such as documents and spreadsheets.

-Archives and records management
+- Archives and records management

 The Digital Curation Innovation Center plans to improve the performance and scalability of the Fedora Repository for the Fedora community by researching, developing, and testing software architectures.